DialogueMaker/plugin/src/DialogueClientScript/Classes/DialogueServer/README.md

 | timeout | [TimeoutDialogueServerSettings](#timeoutdialogueserversettings) | Settings for conversation timeouts. |
 | typewriter | [TypewriterDialogueServerSettings](#typewriterdialogueserversettings) | Settings intended for StandardTheme's [typewriter hook](/src/DialogueClientScript/ReactHooks/useTypewriter.lua). |

+### GeneralDialogueServerSettings
+TBA

+### HumanoidDialogueServerSettings
+TBA

 ### OptionalDialogueServerSettings
-OptionalDialogueServerSettings is used to let developers configure *some* settings that they need, but offer the convenience of not configuring *all* settings.
+OptionalDialogueServerSettings is used to let developers configure *some* [settings](#dialogueserversettings) that they need, but offer the convenience of not configuring *all* settings.

-As of May 19, 2025, Roblox's current typechecker lacks a way to implement [recursive partial types](https://stackoverflow.com/a/47914631), so we created a new type where every property in [DialogueServerSettings](#dialogueserversettings) is optional.
+As of May 19, 2025, Roblox's current typechecker lacks a way to implement [recursive partial types](https://stackoverflow.com/a/47914631), so we created a new type where every property in DialogueServerSettings is optional.
 Refer to DialogueServerSettings for property documentation.

+### PromptRegionDialogueServerSettings
+TBA

+### ProximityPromptDialogueServerSettings
+TBA

+### SpeechBubbleDialogueServerSettings
+TBA

+### TimeoutDialogueServerSettings
+TBA

+### TypewriterDialogueServerSettings
+TBA

 ---